British columbia Food Safety Regulations

 Expanding on the Act is the Fish and Seafood Licencing Regulation, which goes deeper into defining the licencing requirements for operators, cultures, plant harvesters, vendors, receivers, seafood processors and more.
 It also lays out minimum food safety and sanitation requirements for all businesses, receiving and processing requirements, and requirements for keeping records.
 Offences under the Act can lead to fines of up to no more than $50,000 for each day on which the offence occurs for individuals, and up to $200,000 per day for corporations.

-With all British Columbia restaurants, foodservice establishments and food businesses requiring at least one employee with food handler certification on premises during all working hours, now is the time for your business to get serious about food safety.
-Managing Food Safety makes it easier than ever for your employees to become certified, offering engaging online food safety training that can be completed on demand at any time, customized to perfectly fit your business or industry, and filled with relevant case studies and scenarios.
+With all British Columbia restaurants, foodservice establishments and food businesses requiring at least one employee with a safe food handling certificate on premises during all working hours, now is the time for your business to get serious about food safety.
+Our online food handling certificate, Managing Food Safety, makes it easier than ever for your employees to become certified, offering an engaging online safe food handling course that can be completed on demand at any time, customized to perfectly fit your business or industry, and filled with relevant case studies and scenarios.

 To find out more about how FoodSafetyMarket can make your business compliant with the Food Products Act, learn about our training solutions for businesses and individual food handlers.